 From 1896 to 1906 Heathcote & Sons were in charge and were processing silk (unusual in Bollington).
 In 1906 they converted back to cotton spinning.
 However, they failed to tell their insurers about the change of use so that when the mill burnt down, again, on 11 November 1908, the insurers declined to pay out!
 The mill was a derelict ruin and was demolished.

 In the mid 20thC, the present corrugated iron clad single story (plus basement) building was erected on the mill footprint.
 This building was used for several decades by James McNulty from which he operated his glazing business.
 This business closed soon after his retirement.
-The premises have since housed a joinery business.
+The premises have since housed other local businesses.

 The rear part of the mill site has been occupied for very many years by a pump engineering company.